jonelo/jacksum-for-linux/README.md

- 12 - Uninstall Jacksum at Nemo for user johann (DISABLED) 13 - Install   Jacksum at Caja for user johann (DISABLED) 14 - Uninstall Jacksum at Caja for user johann (DISABLED) 15 - Install   Jacksum at Elementary Files for user johann (DISABLED) 16 - Uninstall Jacksum at Elementary Files for user johann (DISABLED)
+ 12 - Uninstall Jacksum at Nemo for user johann (DISABLED) 13 - Install   Jacksum at Caja for user johann (DISABLED) 14 - Uninstall Jacksum at Caja for user johann (DISABLED) 15 - Install   Jacksum at Elementary Files for user johann 16 - Uninstall Jacksum at Elementary Files for user johann

   q - Quit the installer
 --------------------------------------------------------------------------------
-Select option 1-16 or q to quit:
+Select option 1-16 or q to quit: 15

+Current parameters:
+  [java]: /usr/bin/java
+  [jacksum-3.7.0.jar]: /home/johann/Downloads/jacksum-file-browser-integration/jacksum-3.7.0.jar
+  [HashGarten-0.14.0.jar]: /home/johann/Downloads/jacksum-file-browser-integration/HashGarten-0.14.0.jar
+  [Viewer]: /usr/bin/zenity
+  [Editor]: /usr/bin/gedit
+  [direct accessible algorithms]:

+A complete JDK is required.
+If you use a headless JDK, you cannot use HashGarten which is a GUI for Jacksum.
+You could go to https://adoptium.net for example to obtain a full JDK.

+Type the absolute path to "java" and press "Enter" to continue [/usr/bin/java]:

+The jar files Jacksum, HashGarten, and FlatLaf have to be stored in the same folder.
+The script won't copy those files anywhere, but during runtime it expects those binaries to be there at the specified location after the installation.

+Type the absolute path to "jacksum-3.7.0.jar" and press "Enter" to continue [/home/johann/Downloads/jacksum-file-browser-integration/jacksum-3.7.0.jar]:

+Type the absolute path to "HashGarten-0.14.0.jar" and press "Enter" to continue [/home/johann/Downloads/jacksum-file-browser-integration/HashGarten-0.14.0.jar]:

+To view text output, you need to specify a viewer or an editor.

+Type the absolute path to "viewer" and press "Enter" to continue [/usr/bin/zenity]:

+To use the "Edit the script" feature, you need to specify an editor.

+Type the absolute path to "editor" and press "Enter" to continue [/usr/bin/gedit]:

+Do you want to access some algorithms directly without the HashGarten GUI?
+Type n to disable direct access to algorithms, type p or any other key to use the previous selection [n]:

+Current parameters:
+  [java]: /usr/bin/java
+  [jacksum-3.7.0.jar]: /home/johann/Downloads/jacksum-file-browser-integration/jacksum-3.7.0.jar
+  [HashGarten-0.14.0.jar]: /home/johann/Downloads/jacksum-file-browser-integration/HashGarten-0.14.0.jar
+  [Viewer]: /usr/bin/zenity
+  [Editor]: /usr/bin/gedit
+  [direct accessible algorithms]:

+Do you want to use the parameters above? [y]:

+  Removing jacksum.sh:                [ NOT INSTALLED ]
+  Removing jacksum scripts:           [ NOT INSTALLED ] Found Jacksum 3.7.0:                [  OK  ]
+  Installing jacksum.sh:              [  OK  ]
+  Creating a folder for all scripts:  [  OK  ] Installing scripts:                 [  OK  ]

+Installation finished.
+Press any key to continue ...
 ```

 ## FAQs